ElektraInitiative/libelektra/src/plugins/toml/README.md

 # Order
 The plugin preserves the file order by the usage of the metakey `order`.
 When reading a file, the order metakey will be set according to the order as read in the file.
 If you add new keys by eg. `kdb set` the order of the set key will be set to the next-to-highest order value present in the existing key set.
-However, the order is only relevent between elements within the same hierarchial level, e.g. keys of a simple table are only sorted with each other, not any keys outside that table.
+However, the order is only relevant between elements with the same TOML-parent.
+For example keys of a simple table are only sorted with each other, not with any keys outside that table.
+If that table has it's order changed and moves to another position in the file, so will it's subkeys.

-This also means, that keys can change their file position, if they get a new parent key which has a different order.

-There is an additional limitation on ordering for prevention of messing up resulting TOML-file semantics.
+There is an additional limitation on ordering for prevention of messing up resulting TOML-file semantics on writing.
-Table arrays and simple tables within the same hierarchy are always written after any non table array/simple table keys.
+When sorting elements under the same TOML-parent, tables (simple and array) will always be sorted after non-table elements, regardless of their order.
 With this limitation, we prevent that a newly set key, that is not part of a certain table array/simple table, would be placed after the table declaration, making it a member of that table on a subsequent read.

 Example